Crainh2o/Tic-Tac-Toe-Project/README.md

 # How Does The Game Work

-My game works like any normal Tic-Tac-Toe game except its Atlanta Falcons colors (loyal fan since 1998).
+My game works like any normal Tic-Tac-Toe game except its Atlanta Falcon colors (loyal fan since 1998).
 The X player goes first, then O. The first letter to get three X's or O's 3 in a row in any combination win's the game.
 The next screen will congratulate the winner and you can restart the game.

 # Credits